kubos/kubos/README.md

 Git repositories are managed with Android's ```repo``` utility, and once the workspace is initialized, you can use repo to sync the project.

+This repo is primarily intended for those wanting to dig into the internals of the Kubos source tree.

 ## Getting started

 1. [Install the latest version of Kubos SDK](docs/kubos-sdk.md)